 I am all for 100% transparency, and with that said, this article will cover the proper way to request public information from the City of Barberton.

 I want to note that being responsible with a Freedom of Information Request will more than likely yield you a better outcome.
 However, all information obtained by the government through means of public services is public information.
-Ohio Case Law has proven documents not containing people’s business using public infrastructure can be classified as public record.
+Ohio Case Law has proven documents not containing people’s business using public infrastructure can be classified as public records.

 Be as specific as possible when explaining what information you want.
 Specifics could include a date range or communications between two individuals.
 Just recently, I was notified that my request for information was too broad.
 It happens, so try to be clear and to the point.

 Ohio Rev. Code § 1306.01 defines “electronic record” as “a record created, generated, sent, communicated, received, or stored by electronic means.”
-Emails are considered “electronic record” and are subject to the Freedom of Information Act.
+Emails are considered “electronic records” and are subject to the Freedom of Information Act.

 Contracts, notes, recordings, and other items may qualify as public information.